Danny Kaye: Charity

-Working alongside UNICEF's Halloween fundraiser founder, Ward Simon Kimball Jr., the actor educated the public on impoverished children in deplorable living conditions overseas, and assisted in the distribution of donated goods and funds.
+Working alongside UNICEF's Halloween fundraiser founder, Ward Simon Kimball Jr., Kaye educated the public on impoverished children in deplorable living conditions overseas, and assisted in the distribution of donated goods and funds.
 His involvement with UNICEF came about in an unusual way.
 Kaye was flying home from London in 1949 when one of the plane's four engines lost its propeller and caught fire.
 The problem was initially thought serious enough that it might make an ocean landing; life jackets and life rafts were made ready.
 The plane was able to head back over 500 miles (804.67 km) to land at Shannon Airport, Ireland.
 On the way back to Shannon, the head of the Children's Fund, Maurice Pate, had the seat next to Danny Kaye and spoke at length about the need for recognition for the fund.
 Their discussion continued on the flight from Shannon to New York; it was the beginning of the actor's long association with UNICEF.

 "For all of his success as a performer (...) his greatest legacy remains his tireless humanitarian work—so close were his ties to the United Nations International Children's Emergency Fund (UNICEF) that when the organization received the Nobel Peace Prize, Kaye was tapped to accept it", according to music critic Jason Ankeny.

+Proud of his Jewish heritage, he frequently visited Israel as part of tribute and solidarity missions.
+During the Yom Kippur War in 1973, he visited many wounded Israeli soldiers in hospitals.
+He also conducted the Israeli Philharmonic Orchestra several times in charity concerts.